krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 comments: true
 ---

-# 2.2 &nbsp; Iteration vs. Recursion
+# 2.2 &nbsp; Iteration and Recursion

-In data structures and algorithms, it is common to repeat a task, which is closely related to the complexity of the algorithm.
-There are two basic program structures that we usually use to repeat a task: iteration and recursion.
+In algorithms, repeatedly performing a task is common and closely related to complexity analysis.
+Therefore, before introducing time complexity and space complexity, let's first understand how to implement task repetition in programs, focusing on two basic programming control structures: iteration and recursion.

 ## 2.2.1 &nbsp; Iteration

-An "iteration iteration" is a control structure that repeats a task.
-In iteration, a program repeats the execution of a piece of code until the condition is no longer satisfied.
+"Iteration" is a control structure for repeatedly performing a task.
+In iteration, a program repeats a block of code as long as a certain condition is met, until this condition is no longer satisfied.

-### 1. &nbsp; For Loops
+### 1. &nbsp; for Loop

-`for` loops are one of the most common forms of iteration, **suitable when the number of iterations is known in advance**.
+The `for` loop is one of the most common forms of iteration, **suitable for use when the number of iterations is known in advance**.

-The following function implements the summation $1 + 2 + \dots + n$ based on a `for` loop, and the result is recorded using the variable `res`.
-Note that `range(a, b)` in Python corresponds to a "left-closed-right-open" interval, which is traversed in the range $a, a + 1, \dots, b-1$.
+The following function implements the sum $1 + 2 + \dots + n$ using a `for` loop, with the sum result recorded in the variable `res`.
+Note that in Python, `range(a, b)` corresponds to a "left-closed, right-open" interval, covering $a, a + 1, \dots, b-1$:

 === "Python"